chef/chef-web-docs/content/aws_marketplace.md

     ![Add Chef Infra Server Form](/images/select-button-on-ec2machine.png)

-    The above action will launch a new tab for EC2 connect page, as shown below:
+    The above action will launch a new tab for the EC2 connect page, as shown below:

     ![Add Chef Infra Server Form](/images/new-tab-of-ec2-machine.png)

-Now, you are in the EC2 machine, where you can run the necessary commands.
+Now the EC2 machine is in a running state where you can run the necessary commands.

 ## FAQs